Final Act Of Trump Era Could Be As Tumultuous As The Preceding Years

 Resolution and reconciliation — or not

-Trump has given no indication that he's going to go quietly.
+Trump has given no indication he's going to go quietly.
 In fact, he may fight legal cases connected with the election for days or weeks more, as much for the sake of the struggle as any legal merits involved.
-Supporters at a press conference in Las Vegas on Sunday complained about what they called a bad process and said they were reviewing their options.
+Supporters at a press conference Sunday in Las Vegas complained about what they called a bad process and said they were reviewing their options.

-Trump himself also sought to make clear he doesn't consider this story over.
+Trump also sought to make clear he doesn't consider this story over.

 Since when does the Lamestream Media call who our next president will be?
 We have all learned a lot in the last two weeks!— Donald J. Trump (@realDonaldTrump) November 8, 2020

 "We all know why Joe Biden is rushing to falsely pose as the winner, and why his media allies are trying so hard to help him: they don't want the truth to be exposed.
-The simple fact is this election is far from over," Trump said on Saturday.
+The simple fact is this election is far from over," Trump said Saturday.

 The president isn't wrong, in terms of the mechanics: States must complete counting, certify the results and then follow the process of working through the Electoral College.